Tim-Zebra/21-Homework-MERN/README.md

 *
 *
 ## Development Process:
-1.
+1. Reviewed RESTful API code
-2.
+2. Created list of actions needing to be refractored
+3. Refractored server and database
+4. Refractored routes
-3. See commits for more details
+5. See commits for more details

 ## Author:
 Created by Timothy Zalewski | Deployed on [GitHub](https://github.com/Tim-Zebra)